-Due to their proximity, you can easily travel between them with a car, bus or train.
+Due to their proximity, you can easily travel between them by car, bus or train.
 You can easily do this tour in about 10 days, or extend it if you want to explore each destination more in-depth.
 Is it possible to do it in less time?
 Yes, but I would recommend a minimum of 10 days to appreciate the experience fully.

 Why are Prague-Vienna-Budapest called imperial cities?

 When you search for “imperial cities” online you’ll get many results, and these three cities are not on those lists.
 The term “imperial city” has a historical origin to the days of the Holy Roman Empire.
 There were about 2,500 elite cities that claimed the free and imperial cities titles.
 These cities were identified for tax purposes and defensive functions.

 The Holy Roman Empire developed during the Middle Ages and lasted till 1806.
 The Austrian Empire, which later became the Austro-Hungarian Empire, came of that structure.
 All three – Prague, Vienna and Budapest – were part of that empire ruled by the Habsburgs.
 The seat of the empire resided in Vienna, Prague was the capital of Bohemia (part of the empire), and Budapest was the twin capital of the empire.

 This is a simplified overview of the often confusing and convoluted history of the Holy Roman Empire and Europe.
 Calling Prague, Vienna and Budapest imperial cities in this context is a way to unite the three important cultural and political cities of the Austro-Hungarian Empire.
 It’s probably also why tour companies use this description for their tours of these cities.